|REVIEWS||FEO AMANTE THEATER||SCIENCE MOMENT||SCARY TOP 10||UNFAIR RACIAL CLICHÉ ALERT|

 Though small and far weaker, Haley is clever and quick as a rat, springing surprises on Jeff when he least expects it and to ever increasingly more devastating effect: bringing his strengths, bit by bit, down to her level.
 In one moment, when Jeff is otherwise tied up, Haley ransacks his house, looking for a reason to justify whatever it is she has planned for him, all the while torturing him both physically and mentally with her chirpy chatter.

 HARD CANDY is the first theatrical release from music video director, David Slade, working off a script by television screenwriter, Brian Nelson.
 HARD CANDY is their calling card into thrillers and both are currently working on Steve Niles Horror Detective opus, 30 DAYS OF NIGHT.
 It is also a stunning debut.
 There are many moments when I found myself thinking that Haley went too far with her safety, thinking for sure that Slade and Nelson would sleeze into some brutal rape scene.
 But instead they chose the more creative route.
-For all of the indie clowns who are trying to out-gore or out-torture the last SAW sequel, check out HARD CANDY so you can fully understand why you should go back to slapping down decal meat at Subway (peel it off the paper, slap it on the bread).
+For those inept indie clowns who are trying to out-gore or out-torture the last SAW sequel?
+Check out HARD CANDY so you can fully understand why you should go back to slapping down decal meat at Subway (peel it off the paper, slap it on the bread).

 HARD CANDY has a true take-no-prisoners ethos running through it.
 An inevitable, inescapable fatal logic that can only lead to one conclusion - all others would betray the story.